Design and Technology

 We aim to make Design and Technology an inspiring, rigorous and practical subject.
 Using creativity and imagination, pupils design and make products that solve real and relevant problems.
 Embedded in all areas is the importance of Health and Safety.
 This is an integral part of each lesson.

 The pupils experience a broad range of technical and practical skills needed to perform everyday tasks confidently.
 They learn to use this knowledge along with applying mathematics, science, engineering, computing and art skills to design and make a range of useful products.
-We have links with the local shoe industry who have provided us with resources and have visited school
+We have a growing number of links with local industry, which provide additional resources for use within the school, and opportunities to see real-world design and manufacturing in action.

-Year 7: Pupils learn to use the tools, machines and equipment safely.
+Pupils learn to use the tools, machines and equipment safely.
 Students are introduced to a range of materials and learn a variety of ways in which to cut, shape and join them.
-Examples of products they can make are be: clocks, shoes, tea light holders and bird feeding stations.
+Examples of products they can make include: pencil holders, calendars, wheeled wooden toys and bug hotels.

 Cooking and Nutrition